sguox002/leetcode/leetcode-all.md

 <<-1315	Sum of Nodes with Even-Valued Grandparent    		83.8%	Medium
 dfs with parent info.
 ->>

-<<-1325	Delete Leaves With a Given Value    		73.4%	Medium
-post order to remove a leaf.
-->>

 <<-1339	Maximum Product of Splitted Binary Tree    		37.4%	Medium
 split the tree by removing one edge, return the max product of the two tree's sum. a+b=tsum, max(ab) it is same to min(|a-b|)